 Since most of the hosting and CI services offer build hosts with preinstalled soupault yet, you’ll need to download it as a part of your website build process.

 The primary location for soupault downloads is files.baturin.org/software/soupault/.

-However, for a CI process, you may rather want to use a CDN’ed link.
+However, for a CI process, you may rather want to use a CDN’d link.
 For this reason I mirror releases to GitHub.
 Examples below use GitHub links.